harshtiwariiii/git-merge-practice/README.md

-"This is the Git Merge Practice Repository!"
+"updated READme on the main branch!"